 Posted On January 16, 2023 Consumer Privacy & Data Breaches

 The consumer privacy lawyers at Console & Associates, P.C. help customers affected by data and security breaches pursue legal solutions by offering free consultations.
 By explaining your rights in clear, concise terms, we help you make an informed decision about your next steps.
-If you are a victim of the St. Rose Hospital data breach, Console & Associates, P.C. will investigate at no charge to you and offer advice on how to proceed.
+If you are a victim of the Circles of Care data breach, Console & Associates, P.C. will investigate at no charge to you and offer advice on how to proceed.
 If you decide to pursue a case, rest assured that we don’t get paid unless you do.
 If your claim is successful, legal fees are either paid out of the funds recovered or by the defendant.
 If your claim is not successful, you pay nothing.

 To schedule your free consultation, just call (866) 778-5500 today or fill out our secure contact form.

 Below is a notice posted on their website: